UEFA Euro 2008 qualifying: Seedings

 UEFA used the 2005 UEFA national team coefficient to rank the teams according to their results in both UEFA Euro 2004 and 2006 FIFA World Cup qualification.
 Only the group matches counted towards the coefficients.
 As defending champions, Greece were automatically seeded in the top pool.
-Since Portugal hosted and automatically qualified for UEFA Euro 2004, the coefficient factored in only their 2006 FIFA World Cup qualification record.
-Similarly, Germany's coefficient factored only their UEFA Euro 2004 qualifying record, since they hosted and automatically qualified for the 2006 FIFA World Cup.
+Since Portugal automatically qualified for UEFA Euro 2004 as hosts, the coefficient factored in only their 2006 FIFA World Cup qualification record.
+Similarly, Germany's coefficient factored only their UEFA Euro 2004 qualifying record, since they automatically qualified for the 2006 FIFA World Cup as hosts.
 Meanwhile, Kazakhstan never competed in the European Championships previously, so the coefficient used only their World Cup record.
 Montenegro had not been admitted to UEFA/FIFA at the time the qualifying competition had started, and thus were ineligible.

 The draw took place on 27 January 2006 in Montreux, Switzerland.

 Austria (1,333) and Switzerland (1,833) were already assured of places at Euro 2008 as host nations.

-Teams in bold eventually qualified for the final tournament.